This healthy hot chocolate is so rich, creamy, flavorful and absolutely delicious. And comes with all the goodness of walnuts and cocoa.

 - 2 tablespoons dark chocolate chips or bar, chopped, optional

-- Whisk together the cocoa and about ¼ cup walnut milk in a saucepan at medium low heat till cocoa is dissolved (do not let it boil).
+- In a saucepan, whisk together ¼ cup walnut milk and the cocoa powder, at medium low heat, till cocoa is dissolved (do not let it boil).

 - Add the remaining walnut milk, maple syrup, salt and stir.
-Then add chocolate chips if you prefer.
-Heat it over medium setting, whisking as needed until it is hot (but not boiling).
+Then add chocolate chips.
+Heat over medium, whisking until chocolate is melted and well combined (but not boiling).

 - You may melt chocolate in a microwave before adding it into the milk.

-- You may use nut butter instead of walnuts.
+- You can use smooth nut butter instead of walnuts (watch video).

 - If you use sweeter chocolate chips, then adjust sweetener as per taste.

 - Prepare plenty of walnut milk.
-Add salt, sweetener and store it in the refrigerator.
+Add salt, sweetener and store in refrigerator for 3 to 4 days.
 Use it to make hot chocolate anytime.

 - Refrigerate leftover hot chocolate up to 3 days.
 Reheat at medium on the stove, without boiling.

-This post was first published on May 6th 2016 and has been updated with improvements in recipe, formatting, tips, and additional enhancements.
+This post was first published on May 6th 2016 and has been updated with video, process pictures, recipe formatting, tips, and additional enhancements.